 - Hold a valid learner licence

 - Have completed a minimum of 50 log book hours

-- Hold a current Pensioner Concession Card issued by the Department of Human Services – Centrelink.
+- Hold a current Health Care Card or Pensioner Concession Card issued by the Department of Human Services – Centrelink.

 Visit the Roads and Maritime website to find a Safer Drivers Course provider and speak to them about the free places.